airbnb/javascript/README.md

   <a name="es6-object-concise"></a><a name="3.6"></a>
   - [3.4](#es6-object-concise) Use property value shorthand. eslint: [`object-shorthand`](https://eslint.org/docs/rules/object-shorthand.html)

     > Why?
-It is shorter to write and descriptive.
+It is shorter and descriptive.

     ```javascript
     const lukeSkywalker = 'Luke Skywalker';